menu

 Setting & Lifestyle

-Lake Harmony is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lake Harmony does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of people in Lake Harmony who are college-educated is somewhat higher than the average US community of 21.84%: 26.88% of adults in Lake Harmony have at least a bachelor's degree.
+The overall education level of Lake Harmony is somewhat higher than in the average US city of 21.84%: 26.88% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lake Harmony in 2022 was $43,405, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $173,620 for a family of four.
 However, Lake Harmony contains both very wealthy and poor people as well.